-The Queensland Public Service Code of Conduct provides that "we will support employees who report genuine concerns of wrongdoing and manage any reports of wrongdoing in a fair, transparent and consistent manner".
+The Code of Conduct for the Queensland Public Service provides that "we will support employees who report genuine concerns of wrongdoing and manage any reports of wrongdoing in a fair, transparent and consistent manner".
 As such, staff will have performed their duty in participating in an investigation and should not be treated adversely because of any involvement in this process.
 Any substantiated allegations of adverse treatment on these grounds may result in disciplinary action being taken.